 Looking back I should have handled things completely different.
 For one I should never have stayed alone with the kids.
 It wasn’t responsible as I was feeling so completely out of it.
 I also should have talked to the agency and my host family.
 I’m pretty sure they knew something was wrong but I was their first au pair and I think they had no idea what I was feeling or what to do about it.

 But I was young and unexperienced.
 I didn’t have the right tools to get myself through this situation.
 I didn’t know how to ask for help.
 At the time I thought I was the only au pair to experience this since I had never heard of other au pairs going through such an extreme period of shock.
 After a few weeks I decided to go back home.
-I felt ashamed, weak and like I had failed.
+I felt like I had failed.

-Looking back I can honestly say that this has been one of the worst but also the best things that ever happened to me.
+Looking back I can honestly say that this has been one of the worst but also one of the best things that ever happened to me.
 This is a story for another time but let’s just say I returned a completely different person and it has shaped my life ever since.

 After graduating from college four years later I decided to be an au pair again.
 That wish to see more of the world and live abroad for a while was still there and this time I knew what to expect.
 I also had a better idea of what to look for in terms of host family and location.